 Create a Positive Climate.
-Chairs help create a positive climate for board work through their behavior.
+Chairs help create a positive climate for board work by being welcoming and inclusive.
 Effective chairs model standards for trustees' behavior by adhering to principles of effective trusteeship and expecting other trustees to do the same.
 They epitomize what it means to be stewards of the public trust.

 Facilitate Teamwork.
 Board chairs build a sense of team and help trustees work together.
-They ensure that there is respectful and ongoing communication among board members.
+They clarify goals, seek contributions, and facilitate open (legal) communication.
 They address and try to resolve dysfunctional behavior.

 Board Education.
 The board chair ensures that there is an ongoing program of trustee development to ensure trustees are knowledgeable about their roles and the issues.
+He or she ensures that the board conducts an annual self-evaluation.